Genivia/ugrep/README.md

            [!a-z] Matches one character not in the selected range of characters.

+           /      When  used at the begin of a glob, matches if pathname has no /.

+           **/    Matches zero or more directories.

+           /**    When at the end of a glob, matches everything after the /.

            \?
 Matches a ? (or any character specified after the backslash).

            Glob Matching Examples

+           *      Matches a, b, x/a, x/y/b

-           **/a   Matches a, x/a, x/y/a,       but not b, x/b.
+           a      Matches a, x/a, x/y/a,       but not b

-           a/**/b Matches a/b, a/x/b, a/x/y/b, but not x/a/b, a/b/x

-           a/**   Matches a/x, a/y, a/x/y,     but not b/x

-           a/*/b  Matches a/x/b, a/y/b,        but not a/x/y/b

-           /a     Matches a,                   but not x/a
+           /*     Matches a, b,                but not x/a, x/b, x/y/a

-           /*     Matches a, b,                but not x/a, x/b
+           /a     Matches a,                   but not x/a, x/y/a

-           a?b    Matches axb, ayb,            but not a, b, ab
+           a?b    Matches axb, ayb,            but not a, b, ab, a/b

            a[xy]b Matches axb, ayb             but not a, b, azb